Frequently Asked Questions

 Do I need a prescription to lease or purchase a Chamber?

-Yes, a Mild Hyperbaric Oxygen Chamber (higher than normal atmospheric pressure) is a medical II device and requires a prescription in ALL cases according to federal laws.
+Yes, a Mild Hyperbaric Oxygen Chamber (higher than normal atmospheric pressure) is a type II medical device and requires a prescription in ALL cases according to federal laws.
 We can provide a referral for a prescription if you live in or near Denver.
 It’s always up to the doctor to make the final decision as to whether to provide a script.

 What should I wear in the chamber?

 Be comfortable!
 Loose fitting clothes (sweats or pajamas) are a great thing to wear.
-No shoes please.
+No shoes or sharp objects (jewelry) please.

 What does it feel like to be in a Hyperbaric Chamber?

-That’s a hard one – it definitely gets warm after about 20 minutes so the battery powered fan that’s provided can become a good companion.
+That’s a hard one – it definitely gets warm after about 10 minutes so the battery powered fan that’s provided can become a good companion.
 But really, the chamber is now just part of my life – I know that I’ll feel better and breathe better if i use it regularly.
 We live just north of Denver so our elevation is about 5,300 feet above sea level – I never adjusted to this altitude when I moved – from much closer to sea level in NJ.
-I do so many different activities in the Chamber that make the time go by so quickly.
+I do many different activities in the Chamber that make the time go by so quickly.
 In fact, I’m usually not ready to leave the Chamber when my alarm rings.
 But that’s me – you’ll need to decide if the Chamber is a quiet restful time or a time to catch up on emails and calls.
 Or both.

 How do you describe “a dive” to folks unfamiliar with a Hyperbaric Chamber?